2024tm93559-suraj/Group-13-project/frontend/edulend-ui/README.md

-# EduLend UI – Group 13 Project
+# ResourceHub UI – Group 13 Project

 This repository contains the **frontend** of the EduLend Equipment Lending System, developed as part of **Group 13’s project**.
 The application enables users to manage equipment lending efficiently, including user authentication, equipment management, and data visualization.